 Angela Lytle Paradigm

-I prefer a slow constructive and see the rebuttal as the most important speech of the round, followed by final focus.
+summary is the most important speech of the round, followed by rebuttal.

 Nandan Marwaha Paradigm

 Overview: I debated for four years in LD and PF.
 You are always allowed to read whatever you want and I will be able to handle most of it as long as denser arguments are explained well.
 Biggest pet peeve is bad extensions and no weighing.
 Feel free to ask any questions before the round!

 Speaker Points: Usually will be pretty high.
 Less than 27 is not likely unless you are rude or I have a major issue with your debate style.
 Average is around a 28-29 and bumped up if you have good strategy or are a great orator.

 Speed: I would say 8/10.
 Go for 10 if you can do it clearly.
 Make sure I can hear the tag and the author so everyone can keep up with the round.
 I will yell clear until I am frustrated and put the pen down.